vishvAsa/notes/sapiens/phenes/health/food/eating/Fasting.md

 - Post prandial state: After eating, when the stomach and intestines are absorbing nutrients from food.
 4-6hrs.
   - glycolysis, the body normally derives energy from glucose in the blood stream which comes from carbohydrate in food.
   - Glucose which isn't used straightaway is converted into glycogen and stored in the liver and muscles.
-- post-absorptive' state: body has to create energy from the breakdown of its own reserves.
+- post-absorptive state: body has to create energy from the breakdown of its own reserves.
   - hepatic glycogen is converted back into glucose for energy.
   - Once the glycogen stores are near depletion, 12-24hrs later depending on activity levels, the body creates glucose/energy from non-carbohydrate sources such as fat and amino acids (gluconeogenesis).
   - After 2-3 days of fasting the body switches' to the muscle sparing process of lipolysis/ketosis.